rdkcentral/rdkb-halif-bridge-util/docs/pages/BridgeUtilHalSpec.md

 ## Persistence Model

 There is no requirement for HAL to persist any setting information.
-The caller is responsible to persist any settings related to their implementation.

 # Nonfunctional requirements